ec-europa/europa-component-library/framework/components/ecl-breadcrumbs/README.md

 ### Accessibility

 If you do not use a `<nav>` element, you need to add `role="navigation"` to the markup.
 Note: this role is implied when you use the `<nav>` element so it is a bit redundant to use both at the same time.
-Red [more guidelines](http://a11y-style-guide.com/style-guide/section-navigation.html#kssref-navigation-breadcrumbs).
+Read [more guidelines](http://a11y-style-guide.com/style-guide/section-navigation.html#kssref-navigation-breadcrumbs).